-Peach or viognier, raspberry-honey blend or cabernet franc — Colorado has countless interesting wines that are beginning to draw recognition throughout the U.S. and beyond as being not only legitimate, but in some cases, world renowned — something locals have known for quite some time.
+Peach or viognier, raspberry-honey blend or cabernet franc — Colorado has countless interesting wines that are drawing recognition throughout the U.S. and beyond as being not only legitimate, but in some cases, world renowned — something locals have known for quite some time.

 Colorado's Unique Wineries